-Because Jesus Christ is now the high priest who sits at the right hand of God the Father in heaven and because of Christ's sacrifice and the new agreement, there is a new, life-giving way for the elect of God to go into the very presence of God the Father.
-See Heb.8:6.
+Because Jesus Christ is now the high priest who sits at the right hand of God the Father in heaven and because of Christ's sacrifice and the new agreement, the Father's children can now communicate directly with him.

 Help in Time of Need